 An evolutionarily stable strategy (ESS) is a strategy that no other feasible alternative can better, given that sufficient members of the population adopt it.
-The best strategy for an individual depends upon the strategy or strategies which other members of the same population adopt.
+The best strategy for an individual depends upon the strategy or strategies that other members of the same population adopt.
 Since the same applies to all individuals in that particular population, a mutant gene cannot invade an ESS successfully.

-The traditional way to illustrate this problem is the simulation of the encounter between two strategies, the hawk and the dove.
+The traditional way to illustrate this problem is simulating the encounter between two strategies, hawk and dove.
 When a hawk meets a hawk, it wins on half of the occasions, and it loses and suffers an injury on the other half.
 Hawks always beat doves.
 Doves always retreat against hawks.
 Whenever a dove meets another dove, there is always a display, and it wins on half of the occasions.
 Under these rules, populations of only hawks or doves are no ESS because a hawk can invade a population made up entirely of doves and a dove can invade a population of hawks only.
 Both would have an advantage and would spread in the population.
 A hawk in a population of doves would win all contests, and a dove in a population of hawks would never get injured because it wouldn’t fight.

 An ESS is a modified form of a Nash equilibrium.
 In most simple games, the ESSes and Nash equilibria coincide perfectly, but some games may have Nash equilibria that are not ESSes.
 Furthermore, even if a game has pure strategy Nash equilibria, it might be that none of those pure strategies are ESSes.
 We can prove both Nash equilibria and ESS mathematically (see references).

 Peer-to-peer file sharing is a good example of an ESS in our modern society.
-BitTorrent peers use Tit for Tat strategy to optimize their download speed.
-Cooperation is achieved when upload bandwidth is exchanged for download bandwidth.
+Bit Torrent peers use Tit-for-Tat strategy to optimize their download speed.
+They achieve cooperation exchanging upload bandwidth with download bandwidth.